 Incubator, Cold Room, and Biological Safety Cabinet Contamination

 Preventing and remediating contamination in incubators, cold rooms, and biological safety cabinets allows your organization to run a smoother operation, reduce equipment downtime, and create a safe, environmentally compliant, and healthy facility.
-Keep reading to learn how contamination in these places occurs, and how to remediate the situation and decontaminate the area.
+Keep reading to learn how contamination in these places occurs, and how to remediate the situation and decontaminate the area when biological cleaning is necessary.

+Keeping incubators free from debris buildup is vital to lab equipment safety.
 Debris in fans, leading to build up on sensors and gaskets, can cause contamination within an incubator.
-A bigger problem arises when basic surface cleaning and gas disinfection does not remove the build up, leading to contaminated media.
+A bigger problem arises when basic surface cleaning and gas disinfection does not remove the build up, leading to contaminated laboratory equipment.

 - Procedure is make and model specific